 Given that Pinkel is 45-37 (.549) overall, none of these were going to look all that great.
 The .675 home record isn’t bad all things considered, but the 12-21 (.364) road record is dismal.
 Then again, I suppose that’s how you end up with three losing records and three seasons with five losses in your first six years.

-Here is Tressel’s record broken down by site.
-As always, first tier opponents are teams that had a winning percentage of .750 or better, second tier were .500 to .749, third tier opponents were .250 to .499, and fourth tier opponents were .249 and below.
+Here is Pinkel’s record broken down by tier of opponent.
+As always, first-tier opponents are teams that had a winning percentage of .750 or better, second tier were .500 to .749, third tier opponents were .250 to .499, and fourth tier opponents were .249 and below.

 |Tier||Wins||Losses||Pct.||Avg.
 Scored||Avg.
 Allowed|